 Digging into those kinds of distinctions are the fun of a book like this and where the gold is found.
 Lombardi’s book reveals many of these detailed roster decisions yielding excellent lessons for a pro coach.

-I highly recommend this book.
-It’s great for the pro level front office professional or coach, and good for any level coach or leader.
+I highly recommend this book, and its lessons from a lifetime in sport, which are great whether you are at the pro level front office professional or coach, and good for any level coach or leader.